jameshume/jehtech/src/html/DSDM_Agile_PF_Notes.md

 5. Interative development, integrated testing and incremental deliver,
 6. Transparency
      * Build confidence in *evolving solution*.
 7. PAQ - **P**roject **A**proach **Q**uestionnaire - assessing options and risks.
+     * It's first filled in during the feasibility phase and then revised at the end of the foundations phase
-The questions are answered "strongly agree", "agree", "neutral", "disagree" and "strongly disagree".
+     * The questions are answered "strongly agree", "agree", "neutral", "disagree" and "strongly disagree".
 They include:
          * All members of the project understand and accept the DSDM approach (Philosophy, Principles and Practices)
          * The Business Sponsor and the Business Visionary demonstrate clear and proactive ownership of the project.
          * The business vision driving the project is clearly stated and understood by all members of the project team
          * All project participants understand and accept that on-time delivery of an acceptable solution is the primary measure of success for the project
          * The requirements can be prioritised and there is confidence that cost and time commitments can be met by flexing the scope of what's delivered.
          * All members of the project team accept that requirements should only be defined at a high level in the early phases of the project and that detail will emerge as development progresses.
          * All members of the project team accept that change in requirements is inevitable and that it is only by embracing change that the right solution will be delivered.
          * The Business Sponsor and Business Visionary understand that active business involvement is essential and have the willingness and authority to commit appropriate business resources to the project.
          * It is possible for the business and solution development members of the Solution Development Team to work collaboratively throughout the project.
          * Empowerment of all members of the Solution Development Teaam is appropriate and sufficient to support the day-to-day decision-making needed to rapidly evolve the solution in short, focussed Timeboxes
          * The DSDM roles and responsibilities are appropriately allocated and all role holders understand and accept the responsibilities associated with their role.
          * The Solution Development team has the appropriate collective knowledge and skills (soft skills and technical skills) to collaboratively evolve an optimal business solution.
          * Solution Development Team members are allocated to the project at an appropriate and consistent level sufficient to fully support the DSDM timeboxing practice
          * Tools and collaborative working practices within the Solution Development Team are sufficient to allow effective Iterative Development of the solution.
          * All necessary review and testing activity is fully integrated within the Iterative Development practice.
          * Project progress is measured primarily through the incremental, demonstrable delivery of business value.
          * There are no mandatory standards or other constraints in place that will prevent the application of the DSDM Philosophy and Practices on this project.

 ## DSDM Process